MicrosoftDocs/xamarin-docs/docs/android/platform/binding-kotlin-library/walkthrough.md

     Java and Kotlin generics are not supported by Xamarin.Android bindings, thus a generalized C# method to access the generic API is created.
 As a work-around you can create a wrapper Kotlin library and expose required APIs in a strong-typed manner without generics.
 Alternatively, you can create helpers on C# side to address the issue in the same way via strong-typed APIs.

+    > [!TIP]
-    **Note:** By transforming the metadata, any changes could be applied to the generated binding.
+    > By transforming the metadata, any changes could be applied to the generated binding.
 The [Binding Java Library](https://docs.microsoft.com/xamarin/android/platform/binding-java-library/) article explains in details how the metadata is generated and processed.

 ## Build a binding library

 The next step is to create a Xamarin.Android binding project using the Visual Studio binding template, add required metadata, native references and then build the project to produce a consumable library.

-1. Open Visual Studio for Mac and create a new Xamarin.Android Binding Library project, give it a name, in our case testBubblePicker.Binding and complete the wizard.
-The Xamarin.Android binding template is located by the following path: Android -> Library -> Binding Library:
+1. Open Visual Studio for Mac and create a new Xamarin.Android Binding Library project, give it a name, in our case **testBubblePicker.Binding** and complete the wizard.
+The Xamarin.Android binding template is located by the following path: **Android > Library > Binding Library**:

     ![Visual Studio Create Binding](walkthrough-images/visual-studio-create-binding.png)

     In the Transformations folder there are three main transformation files:

-    - Metadata.xml – Allows changes to be made to the final API, such as changing the namespace of the generated binding.
+    - **Metadata.xml** – Allows changes to be made to the final API, such as changing the namespace of the generated binding.
-    - EnumFields.xml – Contains the mapping between Java int constants and C# enums.
+    - **EnumFields.xml** – Contains the mapping between Java int constants and C# enums.
-    - EnumMethods.xml – Allows changing method parameters and return types from Java int constants to C# enums.
+    - **EnumMethods.xml** – Allows changing method parameters and return types from Java int constants to C# enums.

-    We will keep empty the EnumFields.xml and EnumMethods.xml files and update the Metadata.xml to define our transformations.
+    We will keep empty the **EnumFields.xml** and **EnumMethods.xml** files and update the Metadata.xml to define our transformations.

-1. Replace the existing Transformations/Metadata.xml file with the Metadata.xml file created at the previous step.
-In the properties window, verify that the file **"Build Action"** is set to **"TransformationFile"**
+1. Replace the existing **Transformations/Metadata.xml** file with the **Metadata.xml** file created at the previous step.
+In the properties window, verify that the file **Build Action** is set to **TransformationFile**

     ![Visual Studio Metadata](walkthrough-images/visual-studio-metadata.png)

 1. Add the **bubblepicker-v1.0.aar** file we built in Step 1 to the binding project as a native reference.
 To add native library references, open finder and navigate to the folder with the Android archive.
 Drag and drop the archive into the Jars folder in Solution Explorer.
-Alternatively, you can use the **"Add"** context menu option on the Jars folder and choose **"Existing Files…"**.
+Alternatively, you can use the **Add** context menu option on the Jars folder and choose **Existing Files…**.
 Choose to copy the file to the directory for the purposes of this walkthrough.
-Be sure to verify that the **"Build Action"** is set to **"LibraryProjectZip"**.
+Be sure to verify that the **Build Action** is set to **LibraryProjectZip**.

     ![Visual Studio Native Reference](walkthrough-images/visual-studio-native-reference.png)

 1. Add a reference to the [Xamarin.Kotlin.StdLib NuGet](https://www.nuget.org/packages/Xamarin.Kotlin.StdLib/) package.
 This package is a binding for Kotlin Standard Library.
 Without this package, the binding will only work if the Kotlin library doesn't use any Kotlin specific types, otherwise all these members will not be exposed to C# and any app that tries to consume the binding will crash at runtime.

+    > [!TIP]
-    **Note:** Due to a limitation of the Xamarin.Android, binding tools only a single Android archive (AAR) can be added per binding project.
+    > Due to a limitation of the Xamarin.Android, binding tools only a single Android archive (AAR) can be added per binding project.
 If multiple AAR files need to be included, then multiple Xamarin.Android projects are required, one per each AAR.
 If this were the case for this walkthrough, then the previous four actions of this step would have to be repeated for each archive.
 As an alternative option, it is possible to manually merge multiple Android archives as a single archive and as a result you could use a single Xamarin.Android binding project.

 1. The final action is to build the library and make don't have any compilation errors.
 In case of compilation errors, they can be addressed and handled using the Metadata.xml file, which we created earlier by adding xml transformation metadata, which will add, remove, or rename library members.